Develop Your Health Plan Today

 The prior number of calories consumed without weight gain will be the number of calories your body needs for maintenance without weight gain or loss!
 From there you can create a calorie deficit by exercising, eating properly, and slowly decreasing you calories consumed if needed.

 We have a broken record here titled “Josh Talks About Breakfast Again.”
 I’m sorry, but breakfast is one of the biggest weight droppers there is.
-It has been found that those that maintain successful long-term weight loss were more apt to eat breakfast (Wyatt et al 2012) and in fact after that weight loss was maintained for at least two years, weight maintenance got easier (Wing & Phelan 2005).
+It has been found that those that maintain successful long-term weight loss were more apt to eat breakfast (Wyatt et al 2012) and in fact, after that weight loss was maintained for at least two years, weight maintenance got easier (Wing & Phelan 2005).

-Breakfast is a common denominator for those that lose weight and keep it off in the long-term!
+Breakfast is a common denominator for those that lose weight and keep it off in the long term!

 Straight up, breakfast needs to be convenient or it won’t be sustainable.
-For instance, it’s 6:00 am and you are zombie-tired, does opening a snack-cake pack or making a couple eggs sound easier?
+For instance, it’s 6:00 am and you are zombie-tired, does opening a snack-cake pack or making a couple of eggs sound easier?

 Soda and other sugary drinks